geelen/git-smart/README.md

 ## Copyright

-Copyright (c) 2011 Glen Maddern.
-See LICENSE.txt for further details.
+Copyright (c) 2011 Glen Maddern and Envato Pty Ltd. See LICENSE.txt for further details.